karrirasinmaki/blackpepperswing-www/pages/info/tos.md

 Students are informed about surprising and sudden changes concerning the classes (cancellation, change of place, etc.) via email.
 A cancelled lesson is held on a different occasion during the same season.
 Short term replacements of teachers are not announced separately.

+## Webstore

+Waiting for translation...
+See Finnish section below.

+## Gift cards

+Waiting for translation...
+See Finnish section below.

 ## Other

 All sort of disturbing behaviour is forbidden in the classes.
 If the student causes damage to property of the school or class venues, he/she will be held responsible to pay the damage caused.
 If a student breaks the rules of the school constantly, the teacher can consider removing the student from his course.